phalcon/documentation/docs/logger.md

 ## Overview

 [Phalcon\Logger\Logger][logger-logger] is a component providing logging services for applications.
 It offers logging to different back-ends using different adapters.
 It also offers transaction logging, configuration options, and different logging formats.
 You can use the [Phalcon\Logger\Logger][logger-logger] for any logging need your application has, from debugging processes to tracing application flow.

 The [Phalcon\Logger\Logger][logger-logger] implements methods that are in line with [PSR-3][psr-3] but does not implement `Psr\Log\LoggerInterface` directly.
 The [phalcon/bridge-psr3][bridge-psr3] package bridges the two standards in both directions: the Phalcon logger can be consumed as a PSR-3 logger, and a PSR-3 logger can be used as a Phalcon log adapter.
 See the PSR-3 section below for installation and usage.

 The [Phalcon\Logger\Logger][logger-logger] implements only the logging functionality and accepts one or more adapters that would be responsible for doing the work of logging.
-This implementation separates the responsibilities of the component and offers an easy way to attach more than one adapter to the logging component so that logging to multiple adapters can be achieved.
+This implementation separates the responsibilities of the component and offers a way to attach more than one adapter to the logging component so that logging to multiple adapters can be achieved.

 ## Adapters

 This component makes use of adapters to store the logged messages.
-The use of adapters allows for a common logging interface which provides the ability to easily switch back-ends, or use multiple adapters if necessary.
+The use of adapters allows for a common logging interface which provides the ability to switch back-ends, or use multiple adapters if necessary.
 The adapters supported are:

 | Adapter                                                | Description                                  |
 |--------------------------------------------------------|----------------------------------------------|